DevTeam/Pure.DI/readme/smart-tags.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/SmartTagsScenario.cs)

-When you need to compose a large composition of objects, you may need a large number of tags.
-Strings or other constant values are not always convenient to use, because there can be infinitely many variants of numbers or strings.
-And if you specify one value in the binding, you can make a mistake and specify another value in the dependency, which will lead to a compilation error.
-The solution to this problem is to create an enumerable type and use its values as tags.  _Pure.DI_ makes it easier to solve this problem.
+When you have a large graph of objects, you may need a lot of tags to neatly define all the dependencies in it.
+Strings or other constant values are not always convenient to use, because they have too much variability.
+And there are often cases when you specify one tag in the binding, but the same tag in the dependency, but with a typo, which leads to a compilation error when checking the dependency graph.
+The solution to this problem is to create an `Enum` type and use its values as tags. _Pure.DI_ makes it easier to solve this problem.

 When you specify a tag in a binding and the compiler can't determine what that value is, _Pure.DI_ will automatically create a constant for it inside the `Pure.DI.Tag` type.
 For the example below, the set of constants would look like this: